zacharee/MiddleClick-Sonoma/README.md

 osascript -e 'tell application "System Events" to make login item at end with properties {path:"/Applications/MiddleClick.app", hidden:true}'
 ```

-### Hide Status Bar Item

-1. Holding <kbd>⌘</kbd>, drag it away from the status bar until you see a :heavy_multiplication_x: (cross icon)
-2. Let it go

-> To recover the item, just open MiddleClick when it's already running

 ---

 <details>
   <summary>This fork differs from the <a href="//github.com/cl3m/MiddleClick">base fork</a> in some ways</summary>

-- Configuration: Click or Tap
+- Configurations: Number of Fingers, Click or Tap
   - preferred setting is saved for every user
 - Removed old 32-bit/PowerPc `relaunch` binary due to it's incompatibility with macOS 10.15 Catalina and greater.
 Replaced with inline restarting of the app
-- The App will not only restart on waking the Mac, but when a new touch device is added (so it immediately gains middleclicking ability) and when a display is added/reconfigured (which seems to be necessary)
+- The App will not only restart on waking the Mac, but when a new touch device is added (so it immediately gains middleclicking ability) and when a display is added/reconfigured (for proper click positioning)

 </details>